Have trouble explaining Email Marketing to others? Do you understand when Email Marketing becomes Spam? Do you understand what Spam is?

 Direct Emails can be sent solely to communicate a promotional message.

 Even with explicit opt-in, direct emails are always at risk of being flagged as Spam and thus damaging the sending company’s deliverability.
-To be effective, direct emails should be sending the right message to the right person at the right time.
+To be effective, direct emails should be sent the right message to the right person at the right time.

 However, automating emails can increase the chance of them being flagged as Spam.
 Due to increased volume, the risk of sending the wrong message to the wrong person at the wrong time increases significantly.